dagbdagb/waffle/README.md

 * I want custom button text.

     See above.

+* What about dimmers?

+    I don't have any.
+HTML5 does allow for sliders, so it is most likely doable.

+ * Sensors?

+    Would be cool to have each button appear as a tiny LCD display, with signal strength, sensors and what not.
+Let me know when you have forked this an implemented something like it.

+* The page drops contact with the broker.

+    I have noticed.
+I should probably do something to automatically reload the page periodically and/or when connection is dropped.

+* The function for drawing buttons is wrong.

+Yeah.
+When a new device is coming online after the page has been loaded, it will likely end up somewhere odd.
+Haven't tested this yet.

 ## Who wrote this?
-Someone whose day job is not writing html or javascript.
+Someone whose day job is not writing HTML or JS.
 I rely heavily on w3schools and stackoverflow.
 You have been warned.